acrolinx/sidebar-sdk-js/README.md

         npm install
     ```

-3. Before you can run this example, you need to configure some settings in the [config.js](/samples/config.js).
-   Please fill in `clientSignature` and `serverAdress` with the values that were provided by Acrolinx (after your kickoff meeting).
-   Note that the sidebar will only connect to Acrolinx Servers, that have [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled, using HTTPS.

-4. Now you can start the development server by typing:
+3. Now you can start the development server by typing:

    ```
        grunt